Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Uncompress the file, and put the module folder under `modules/custom` in the project directory.
 Enable the module so Drupal can start using it.

-**Attention**: When you make your configurations in DB, then export it as a feature and enable the module, your configurations stored both in code and DB.
+**Note**: When you make your configurations in DB, then export it as a feature and enable the module, your configurations stored both in code and DB.
 In that case, we can't be sure our module works exactly how we expected (try to disable the module and you still get the same configuration).
 The most effective way to make sure all our configuration moved successfully to code, is to start new installation and then enable the module.

 ## Change a feature